-Alex MacLachlan, Warwick Keneally and Mike Adams are directors of the Responsible Entity, Walsh & Company Investments Limited and are deemed to be key management personnel.
-Tristan O'Connell resigned as a director of the Responsible Entity effective 9 July 2018.
+Stuart Nisbett, Mike Adams, Warwick Keneally and Peter Shear are directors of the Responsible Entity of the Fund, Walsh & Company Investments Limited, and are deemed to be key management personnel.
+Alex MacLachlan resigned as director of the Responsible Entity effective 19 December 2019.